gregkrsak/phase-deuce/README.md

 When you're finished testing, press `Q` or `X` to exit.

 To view the output data, open the .CSV file with Microsoft Excel, LibreOffice Calc, or any text editor.

+# Your code sucks.
+Can I make changes?

+Yes!
+Please fork the repo and submit a pull request.
+I'd appreciate it.